michel1991/ocp-java-11/annotations/README.md

 For this reason, @SafeVarargs, @Override, @Documented, and @FunctionalInterface correct.
 The annotations @SuppressWarnings and @Target contain a required element, making options E and F incorrect.
 Option C is also incorrect, as @Deprecated can take optional values.

-### Which annotations require a value to be applied to a declaration?
-(Choose all that apply.)
-* A. @Retention
-* B. @Documented
-* C. @FunctionalInterface
-* D. @SafeVarargs
-* E. @Repeatable
-* F. @Deprecated
-* G. @SuppressWarnings

-@Documented, @FunctionalInterface, and @SafeVarargs are marker annotations and do not take any values.
-On the other hand, @Retention requires a RetentionPolicy value, making option A correct.
-Likewise, @Repeatable requires a containing annotation type, and @SuppressWarnings requires a String[] value, making options E and G correct, respectively.
-Finally, option F is incorrect.
-While @Deprecated may take a since() String value or forRemoval() boolean value, both are optional.

 ### Which annotation can cancel out a warning on a method using the @Deprecated API at compile time?
 * A. @FunctionalInterface